DeeJay2545/C-Labs-and-Projects/README.md

 # C-Labs-and-Projects
 Labs and projects from Spring 2020.
 All code is in C.

-Automated Dog Feeder Demonstration --> https://youtu.be/3EpB-lV7fl0
+Automatic Dog Feeder Demonstration --> https://youtu.be/3EpB-lV7fl0

 Capacitive Sensing Demonstration --> https://youtu.be/TBWxmxYeVF4